 Texas has one of the fastest growing populations in the country.
-Texas' growth related to a more robust than average economy, rapidly increasing urban population, ever expanding trade with Mexico, high speed limits and the strong energy sector are believed to have contributed to an increase in crashes that enforcement efforts are strained to keep pace with.
+Texas' growth related to a more robust than average economy, rapidly increasing urban population, ever expanding trade with Mexico, high speed limits and the strong energy sector are believed to have contributed to crash rates that enforcement efforts are strained to keep pace with.

 The previous overall CMV related crash reduction goal, to reduce commercial motor vehicle fatality crashes by one percent each fiscal year based on the previous year, will continue in the 2021 - 2023 period.
-Unfortunately, projections for FY 2019 suggest the state will not meet its goal.
+For FY 2019 the state did not meet its goal.
+However, the state did see a reduction in excess of the goal in FY 2020 due to a variety of factors.